Mission Statement

 Beliefs

-- Everyone has the right to a safe, healthy, caring, and inclusive environment which fosters equity and cultural proficiency, respect and high expectations, maximizes potential, motivates interest and enthusiasm, and encourages the sharing of ideas.
+- Everyone has the right to a safe, healthy, caring, and culturally responsive environment that fosters equity, dignity, and belonging.

-- Our diverse community of children and adult learners is a valuable resource entitled to high quality equitable instruction and services.
+- Our diverse community of children and adults are our greatest strength and are entitled to high-quality, cost effective, and equitable services.

 - The foundation of our organizational success is grounded in continuous evaluation, high standards, innovation, and effective communication through a lens of equity and inclusivity.

-- The integrity, equity, and high standards of our educational programs are reflected in our student outcomes, and provide students with the skills they need to become responsible citizens and contributing members of the global society.
+- The integrity, equity, and high standards inherent in our educational programs equip students with the personalized skills needed to become active and engaged members of their communities.

 Goals